There are so many incredible places to visit in South Africa, that you may spend a lifetime exploring it.

+One of the most fun ways to experience South Africa is on a road trip.
 In order to rent a car in South Africa you’ll need a valid driving license and a credit card.
 A deposit will be blocked from your card when you pick it up, but will be released a week after you return it.

 Don’t drive at night: roads in South Africa are poorly lit, and often unfenced.
 Stray animals and at times even people cross the road and you may not see them!

-Keep within the speed limits: cameras are scattered around the country.
+Keep within the speed limits: speed cameras are scattered around the country.
 A good GPS will warn you about the presence of a camera and will update you on the speed limit.

 Beware of the road conditions: the road conditions are good in the Western Cape and all the way to Port Elizabeth.
-Keep in mind that 4-lane roads are common only in the vicinity of major cities, with 2 to 3 lanes being the most common.
+4-lane roads are common only in the vicinity of major cities, with 2 to 3 lanes being the most common.

 Safety in South Africa

-A good thing to do is getting a local sim card with enough data for the duration of your stay, so that you can easily access Google Maps to find your way home, or Uber if you need transportation.
+A good thing to do is getting a local sim card with enough data for the duration of your trip, so that you can easily access Google Maps to find your way home, or Uber if you need transportation.
 There is a Vodacom shop right outside the terminal in Cape Town airport.